Code-dump-here/Virtual--3D--Fitting-Room/README.md

 - All other features (body controls, clothing catalog, presets) work without Unity
 - The application uses Supabase for data persistence
 - Row Level Security (RLS) is enabled on all tables
+- Unity does not exist yet (please don't ask)

 ## Support